 How to Order a Perc Test

-Now that you know how a perc test works – if you've gotten to the point where you're ready to hire a professional and evaluate your property, all you need to do is call your county Health Department (just Google the county name and then “Health Department” to find their phone number) and ask them what the requirements are to properly conduct a perc test.
+If you've gotten to the point where you're ready to hire a pro to evaluate your property, all you need to do is call your county Health Department (just Google the county name and then “Health Department” to find their phone number) and ask them what the requirements are to properly conduct a perc test.

 In some counties, the Health Department will have to perform all of the work.
 In others, they will require a licensed excavator to do all the digging ahead of time.